Codecademy/docs/content/php/concepts/enums/enums.md

 An enumeration (`enum`) is a special or enumerated custom type that allows developers to have a fixed number of possible values.

-`Enum`s are available in many languages and are implemented in different features, but in PHP, enumerations are a special kind of object.
+Enumerations are available in many languages and are implemented in different features, but in PHP, they are a special kind of object.

 ## Creating an `enum`